LoupVaillant/Monocypher-Handshake/DESIGN.md

 under the assumptions that this is all users will ever need for interactive sessions.

-The choice of the XK1 pattern was made because it looked like it would be the most useful, and it has the best identity hiding properties of all the Noise handshakes.

-The handshake assumes the sender knows the recipient's public key before hand.
-Since the sender is trying to contact the recipient in the first place, I felt this was a fair assumption.
+XK1 was chosen because it has the best identity hiding properties.
+It assumes the sender knows the recipient's public key before hand, but I felt this wasn't a meaningful requirement, since the sender is trying to contact the recipient in the first place.

 The recipient however doesn't need to know of the sender's public key: it is transmitted as part of the handshake.
 (It can then be used as a